diku-dk/futhark/docs/usage.rst

 Arrays of tuples are the most common case.
 In such cases, *opaque types* are used in the generated code.
 Values of these types cannot be directly inspected, but can be passed back to Futhark entry points.
+In the general case, these types will be named with a random hash.
+However, you if you insert explicit type annotations (and the type name contains only characters valid for identifiers for the used backend), the indicated name will be used.
+Note that arrays contain brackets, which are usually not valid in identifiers.
+Defining a simple type alias is the best way around this.

 Generating C
 ^^^^^^^^^^^^